axewizardbgg/guards-cairn-1e-adventure/src/Story.md

 ## 9: Into the Lion's Den
 In this scenario players will be assisting Ervig again, following up on his findings from the safehouse raid.
 It won't be as hectic as the last raid, this will be a search of a merchant's estate.
+ - Players will be searching room by room
+ - TODO

 _Morning arrives and you're all awake and ready to go, however no assignment has been posted yet.
 You remember on your first day you were told to find Lieutenant Vandil if no assignment was posted.
 As one you all head to the main foyer where the various administrative offices are located.
 You arrive to find Marcomir angrily heading to the exit, where he turns around and yells in the direction of Geberic's office: "Mark my words, if he gets his way it will be the end of you!", and with that he storms out of the Barracks._